harvardinformatics/ATAC-seq/README.md

     fastqc <sample>.R1.fastq.gz

+FastQC is efficient; it can process a file of 20 million reads in about 5 minutes with less than 250MB memory used.
 The output from FastQC is an HTML file, which can be examined via a web browser.
 The report lists various statistics about your reads, such as their count and lengths.
 It also provides graphical representations of your data based on a number of categories, including quality scores, GC levels, PCR duplicates, and adapter content.

 The FastQC report is there to alert you to potential issues with your data, but it is not the final determinant of the outcome of your ATAC-seq experiment.
 Do not be overly concerned if your FastQC reports contain one or more red 'X' marks; this is not a reason to delete your data and start all over again.